ctp-eos/ctp-eos/README.md

 ### The temporal barriers have been crossed!

-NOW IT IS TIME TO CONNECT OUR WORLD TO OUR NEW EMERGING & BETTER FUTURE!!!
+NOW IT IS TIME TO CONNECT OUR WORLD TO OUR NEW EMERGING & BETTER FUTURE VIA CTP!!!

 <!---
 ctp-eos/ctp-eos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.